-Australian Institute of Health and Welfare 1994.
-Yellow light lasers in dermatology: laser treatment of superficial cutaneous vascular lesions.
-Cat. no. AIHW 89.
-Canberra: AIHW.
+Australian Institute of Health and Welfare (1994) Yellow light lasers in dermatology: laser treatment of superficial cutaneous vascular lesions, AIHW, Australian Government, accessed 04 July 2022.

 Australian Institute of Health and Welfare.
 (1994).
 Yellow light lasers in dermatology: laser treatment of superficial cutaneous vascular lesions.
 Canberra: AIHW.